A journey from B2B to B2C

-Iteration 1 – paywalls
+Product iteration 1 – paywalls

 Coming back from the testing results, we added an explanatory paragraph to make sure people understand the value of the TED's curation insights.

-Iteration 2 – freemium experience
+Product iteration 2 – freemium experience

 Same as the paywall design consideration – what should we make free?
 TED Masterclass consists of 11 lessons and each has its short preview video to explain what to expect in the lesson.
 Initially, when the app was launched, we only had these previews available for free.
 In the user interview, we learned that the previews are not telling a full story of how going through the lesson will be like.
 I suggested the team A/B test the performance against having lesson 1 free for all users.

 In this alternative freemium flow, users will be prompted to access the full course upon completing the first lesson.
 Once the design was ready, I ran another round of usability testing to make sure everything worked as expected.

 The result of the AB testing led us to move forward with having lesson 1 for free as the freemium experience.

 Product iteration 3 – web app

 In the user research, one repetitive feedback we noticed was – people find it cumbersome to type long paragraphs of learning reflection on their phone.
 The product has been a mobile-only experience since day one, and I strongly believed making TED Masterclass accessible on the web will not only improve the user experience significantly but also open up more business opportunities.

 When transitioning a mobile app onto the web, there is this natural tendency to fill up space with more content.
 While different layouts can make the design look more interesting and fitting, it would cost significant cross-platform maintenance effort once there is a new feature update, especially when we only have one engineer.
 The form of design should give way to function in this case.